Merijn Tinga

 Merijn Tinga (Leeuwarden, the Netherlands, 1972) is a Dutch environmental activist.
 As the Plastic Soup Surfer he campaigned for reducing plastic pollution and the plastic soup.

-Tinga used different campaign methods: kiteboarding and standup paddleboarding expeditions to raise awareness of the plastic soup problem, a motion for the Dutch House of Representatives that was adopted by the Dutch Government, judicial notices handed over by bailiffs to CEO's of companies whose products cause plastic pollution, collecting photo's of littered products and holding companies accountable for this, a lawsuit and covenants.
+Tinga used different campaign methods: kiteboarding and standup paddleboarding expeditions to raise awareness of the plastic soup problem, a motion for the Dutch House of Representatives that was adopted by the Dutch Government, judicial notices handed over by bailiffs to CEO's of companies whose products cause plastic pollution, collecting photos of littered products and holding companies accountable for this, a lawsuit and covenants.

+In 2023 he surfed from Norway to Uk and in 2024 from UK to France to draw attention to the issue of marine littering and specifically plastic beverage containers.
+He was named one of the 50 most interesting athletes of the year 2023.
+Tinga was member of the "Statigeldalliantie".
+The campaign for deposits was successful: the Dutch government introduced deposits on cans and plastic bottles.

 Biography

 Plastic Soup Surfer

 Merijn Tinga studied biology, worked as a biology teacher and became a visual artist.
 Since 2014 he combined art and activism and campaigned against the plastic soup under the name of the Plastic Soup Surfer.
 Tinga carried out several expeditions.
 In 2014, he kiteboarded 350 km along the Dutch and Belgian coast on a kiteboard made of plastic litter he had found on the beaches, to raise awareness of the plastic soup problem.
 In the summer of 2015, he collected floating plastic as he sailed along the coast of Scandinavia.
 During this expedition, Tinga concluded that only cleaning up plastic litter will not solve this problem.